Have you ever thought about getting art commissioned for your home?

 All my artworks get delivered with a certificate of authenticity, my signature, edition number and a security hologram.

 After the artwork was delivered, we had a good discussion about the best framing options, colours, style and if a mount was needed.
-(I also illustrated 'The Joker' print for her which you can see below).
+(I also created 'The Joker' print for her which you can see below).

 Gemma decided to get the artworks framed locally and professionally installed.
 She also added a sofa underneath the artworks to make it a hangout destination in her home.